Created by Ron Clark & Tim Conway

 Down these mean streets a man must stumble, bumble and fumble.
 And that man is… ACE CRAWFORD, PRIVATE EYE.

-Tim Conway played Ace in Ace Crawford, Private Eye, a short-lived 1983 series.
-Outwardly, he was your typical TV hard-boiled dick, and he seemed to have it all — adoring women, a faithful sidekick (his long-suffering accountant) who idolized him and a beautiful girlfriend madly in love with him.
+Tim Conway played Ace in Ace Crawford, Private Eye, in the short-lived 1983 series.
+Outwardly, he was your typical TV hard-boiled dick, and he seemed to have it all: adoring women, a faithful sidekick who idolized him, and a beautiful girlfriend madly in love with him.
 Plus a reputation for being scrupulously honest and one of the best P.I.s in town.
 He even came adorned with the obligatory trenchcoat and fedora.
 Ace lacked only one thing.

 You see, Ace was a total incompetent, a bungler and stumblebum who left nothing but disaster in his wake.
 He was completely inept, and he owed all his success to pure dumb luck and unbelievable coincidences.
 And nobody seemed to notice.
 Nobody except for his long-suffering foil, Police Lieutenant Fanning.